 Check each student's homework that you set in the last lesson.
-Ask each student some questions about their homework worksheet (e.g. "How many melons are there?"), give lots of praise, and then put some kind of mark on the homework sheet (e.g. a sticker, a stamp or draw a smiley face).
+Ask each student some questions about their homework worksheet e.g. ("What number is this?"), give lots of praise, and then put some kind of mark on the homework sheet (e.g. a sticker, a stamp or draw a smiley face).